 Since joining SAR in 2017, SFU International has received resounding support and interest across our academic faculties, which — along with crucial funding from SFU administration — has allowed us to launch the program at record speed.

-SFU's first SAR scholar, Hanadi Ibrahim, arrived in February 2018 and has a one year Visiting Faculty post in the Department of Chemistry, Faculty of Science.
+SFU's first SAR scholar, Hanadi Ibrahim, arrived in February 2018 and had a one-year Visiting Faculty post in the Department of Chemistry, Faculty of Science.
 Dr. Ibrahim graduated from the Faculty of Pharmacy of the University of Damascus and has completed a Master’s and PhD degree in Analytical Chemistry at the University of Paris Sud.
 She worked on developing analytical methods for lipids detection for biomarker discovery.
 She also studied the physicochemical properties of new potential drugs for photodynamic therapy of cancer.
 She gained expertise in chromatographic and spectroscopic techniques and mass spectrometry.
-At SFU, she is searching new catalytic properties of DNA for synthetic applications.
+While at SFU, her work searching for new catalytic properties of DNA for synthetic applications lead to a new publication.
+For more information on her recent publication, please follow the link: https://pubs.acs.org/doi/full/10.1021/acsomega.9b02305.